 - Microwave for 10 minutes on high.
 Set aside.

-- Heat ghee in a heavy-bottomed pan on medium-low.
+- Melt ghee in a heavy-bottomed pan on medium-low heat.

 - Fry cashews and almonds in the ghee until golden.
 Keep a close eye on them to ensure that they don't burn.